l-dav/Acronymify/README.md

 To share your extension, it needs to be "signed": your extension needs to pass a serie of test, then a .xpi file will be created.
 The Makefile allows you to sign your extension.

+### Functionnalities

+You can pass a URL to an online JSON database in the input field, and click "Load".

 ### Installation
 If you have a signed .xpi file: